bbatsov/batsov.com/_posts/2011-06-19-django-vs-rails.markdown

 $ sudo apt-get install python-django
 ```

-A popular alternative (that would work for OSX and Windows users as
+A popular alternative (that would work for OS X and Windows users as
 well) to this distro-specific approach is to use a
 python package manager like [easy_install](http://packages.python.org/distribute/easy_install.html) or [pip](http://pypi.python.org/pypi/pip).